 The first line of appeal is the company’s claims inspector.
 We ask them to reconsider, underlining that we corrected any flaws or their denial was unjustified.

-Complain with the Virginia Bureau of Insurance.
+Complaint with the Virginia Bureau of Insurance.

 If the insurer insists on denying a claim, we can ask the Bureau to review their action.
 Of course, requests to the Bureau need to follow certain procedures and rules as well.
 We prepare them carefully and support them with evidence to secure the desired verdict.